Avoiding Common Packing Mistakes

 I once had a guest who brought such an overstuffed bag that she had to request an extra dry bag to accommodate all her clothing.
 After the first day of loading and unloading her bags from the boat, hiking the extra bag to her campsite through sand and over boulders, rummaging through her bags for that one essential item, she made the wise decision to condense her belongings.
 We did not unload her 2nd bag again for the remainder of the trip and she didn’t miss a single item in that bag.

 It is important to understand the reason behind what you’re bringing.
 “Two pairs of long pants” leaves a lot of questions.
 If you are rafting in the shoulder seasons (spring/fall) one pair of those long pants should be for warmth while the other should be a quick dry material for sun protection while rafting during the day.
 Having materials that do well in the elements – items that will dry quickly if they get wet – is key.

 We all love our jeans, but if they happen to get wet in camp in the evening they will take a long time to dry.
 Think wool, not cotton to reduce odors and know that you will need to get multiple uses out a single clothing item.
 Ladies, if you want to bring a sun dress for camp, one is all you’ll need.
 Test out your clothing in advance.
 Know how to zip and unzip the detachable legs, find out if a tag is scratchy, and be sure the shoes you bring do not give you blisters.
-This will simplify your days on the water.
+This will simplify and improve your days on the water.